ashlineldridge/cats-book/README.md

-# Cats Exercises
+# Cats Book

-Exercises from Underscore.io's Advanced Scala with Cats
+My solutions to the [Scala with Cats](https://underscore.io/books/scala-with-cats/) book.